Angelo-Galvao/FolderSync/README.md

 Future Improvements

-Implement a Windows service to run the application automatically in the background.
+Implement a Windows service to run the application automatically in the background instead of putting a thread to sleep.
+This affects programs where the synchronization interval is bigger.

 Improve logging with structured formats (JSON).